nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The GUI will dynamically update to show the results of your commands, making it easy to see the impact of your actions in real time.

-**Note:** The order of flags does not matter.
-For example, `edit 1 n/ john p/ 92223333` is the same as `edit 1 p/ 92223333 n/ john`.
+**Note:** The order of flags is flexible.
+For instance, edit 1 n/ john p/ 92223333 is equivalent to edit 1 p/ 92223333 n/ john.

 Refer to the [Commands Section](#6-commands) for more comprehensive details of each command.

 > 💡 **Pro Tip:**
 >
-> Combine commands like `filter` followed by `edit` or `delete` to manage your contacts more effectively.
+> - The order of flags within commands is flexible.
+For instance, `edit 1 n/ john p/ 92223333` is equivalent to `edit 1 p/ 92223333 n/ john`.
+Use whatever order feels most natural!
 >
+> - Combine commands like `filter` followed by `edit` or `delete` to manage your contacts more effectively.
+>
-> For example, use `filter j/ doctor` to display all doctors, then `edit 2 a/ 321 New Address` to update the address for the second listed doctor.
+>   - For example, use `filter j/ doctor` to display all doctors, then `edit 2 a/ 321 New Address` to update the address for the second listed doctor.

 [↑ Return to Table of Contents](#table-of-contents)